chalk-ai/chalk-ts/README.md

   clientId?: string;

   /**
    * Your Chalk Client Secret.
-This value will be read from the _CHALK_CLIENT_ID environment variable if not set explicitly.
+This value will be read from the _CHALK_CLIENT_SECRET environment variable if not set explicitly.
    *
    * If not specified and unset by your environment, an error will be thrown on client creation */